By Jeff Mason and Malcolm Foster

 "I know for a fact that the prime minister is very close with the leadership of Iran, and we'll see what happens," Trump said.

-During his joint news conference with Trump, Abe said Japan would do what it can on the Iran issue.
+At his joint news conference with Trump, Abe said Japan would do what it can on the Iran issue.

 "They were fighting in many locations," he said of Iran.
 "Now they are pulling back because they have serious economic problems."

-Bolton, who has spearheaded an increasingly hawkish U.S. policy on Iran, described recent bomb attacks on tankers off the United Arab Emirates and a pipeline pumping station in Saudi Arabia, as well as a rocket attack in Baghdad's Green Zone as "manifestations of concern" about Iran.
+Bolton, who has spearheaded an increasingly hawkish U.S. policy on Iran, described recent bomb attacks on tankers off the United Arab Emirates and a pipeline pumping station in Saudi Arabia, as well as a rocket attack in Baghdad's Green Zone, as "manifestations of concern" about Iran.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.